 General guidance on licence requirements can be found on each motor sport discipline’s page in the Types of Motorsport Section, though it is always a good idea to check with the organiser of the event or championship you want to compete in if you are unsure.

 Some licence grades can be purchased ‘off the shelf’.
-However, for the Race, Rally and Kart disciplines you will first need to buy a Starter Pack from the MSA Shop and then pass either an ARDS (Race), BARS (Rally) or ARKS (Kart) test.
+However, for the Race, Rally and Kart disciplines you will first need to buy a Starter Pack from the Motorsport UK Shop and then pass either an ARDS (Race), BARS (Rally) or ARKS (Kart) test.

 A Novice Competition Licence application form comes with the pack and includes a section that must be stamped by the ARDS, BARS or ARKS examiner.
 If you are aged 18 or over and applying for either a Race or Kart licence a GP must also complete Section 4 of the form.